 Summer is a great time to enjoy your greens.
 Because fresh vegetables are so abundant this time of year, it's easy to add a variety of healthy, great-tasting ones to your plate.
-The inspiration for this recipe comes from the veggies harvested in our local gardens and organic seasonings to give you a fresh side dish packed with flavor.
-Green beans (also called string beans) and cherry tomatoes are at their peak during this part of summer.
+The inspiration for this recipe comes from veggies harvested in local gardens and organic seasonings that give you a fresh side dish packed with flavor.
+Green beans (also called string beans) and cherry tomatoes are at their peak during summer.
 Green beans have recently been touted for their antioxidant capacity from studies.
-These slender veggies deliver lutein and beta-carotene, along with quercetin and flavonoids.
+These slender veggies feature lutein, beta-carotene, quercetin and flavonoids.
 They are also a natural source of the mineral silicon, which is important for bone health and connective tissue.
-Vitamins K, C and A plus manganese, potassium and fiber can all be found in green beans.
+Vitamins K, C and A plus manganese, potassium and fiber can also be found in green beans.

 Time: 30 minutes